 Nargis: Nine years ago in my right breast I felt a lump that was growing rapidly.
-I was very anxious about the lamp.
+I was very anxious about the lump.
 I discussed it with my husband who asked me to see a doctor as soon as possible.
-I went to doctor who after thorough examination suggested a needle biopsy.
+I went to the doctor who, after thorough examination, suggested a needle biopsy.
 The result showed that I needed an immediate surgery as according to doctors any further delay could prove dangerous.

 After surgery, the doctor referred me to oncology department to see if there was any need of radiation or chemotherapy, but there was none.
 Another detailed checkup was done, which showed that there was still some toxic material present in the breast.
 As a result, the doctor decided to do another surgery.
 The same doctor did it just a month after the first one.

 That period was very painful for me, but I had a hope of surviving as I wanted to live for my children.
 Since the second surgery, I had been fine but I can’t still forget the pain I went through.
 Being a survivor, I am thankful to God and all of my family members whose courageous support helped me cope with this disease.
 I also appreciate my doctor who was just like a blessing for me.